harrylu99/clothing-app/README.md

 This is a simple product details section of a clothing shopping web application.

-User can add different size of the product to the chart, as well as they are able to check the chart by the mini-chart setion.
+User can add different size of the product to the chart, as well as they are able to check the chart by the mini-chart section.

 ## 🏗️ Built With